 At their best, ACP discussions involve talking with people about what matters most to them, their values, concerns, and experiences around end-of-life issues, and how these things shape their decisions.
 Most healthcare professionals want to talk to people about these things, and yet, the majority of clinicians are uncomfortable with the topic, are unprepared to have the conversations, and don’t engage in these discussions with the people in their care.
 But there’s a better way.

-Improving your skill and confidence in ACP conversations takes some time and effort, but it can be done, and there are plenty of tools and resources to help you.
+Improving your skill and confidence in advance care planning conversations takes some time and effort, but it can be done, and there are plenty of tools and resources to help you.
 You might be surprised that the joy in your practice increases as you learn more and get better at talking to those in your care about what they really want.

-5 Ways to Improve Your Skills and Confidence in Having ACP Conversations
+How to Improve Your Skills and Confidence in Having Advance Care Planning Conversations

 1. Take a training course